||Dr. Leo S. Butler

 classes, commodity distribution, dance classes, energy assistance and

-Do I have to live in the area to receive service from
+Do I need to live in a certain area to receive service from the Community Center?

 What funds are available now?